“Oh my Gawd, it’s like an oven out here!” This is a not-uncommon refrain heard in Sacramento in summer. Well, if life gives you an oven, use it.

 I sliced a few Romas about 1/16th of an inch thick and set them down on the Silpat and put that in the garage.
 Within 36 hours they were somewhere between the leathery and crispy stage.
 I tasted one: Chewy, oddly light yet meaty, with a blast of tomato flavor at the end.
 It was tomato ‘salami.’

 I can dry my own tomatoes with the best of them, and I make a good base tomato sauce that I put up for the winter.
 I make tomato paste the Sicilian way; they call it estrattu.
-I’ll get to that in the coming days.
 I’m also messing around with some very old recipes I’ve found in a fascinating book called Preserving Food without Freezing or Canning.
 I’ll be back when I test them out.
 Be warned: Some are pretty freaky.